 The process of "analysis" in the context of a JHA includes breaking the "whole" procedure down into its basic steps.
 The idea is to carefully describe actions and hazards within each step, and how to mitigate those hazards through control strategies.

 Each step in the task being analyzed will describe an action.
 It tells what the worker does in each step.

 Actions may or may not be observable.
 An action may describe something that is done or not done.

 Actor: The actor is an individual or object that directly participates or assists in the procedure.
 The actor initiates a change by performing or NOT performing a particular action in a step.
-In most JHA's the actor need not be identified unless two or more workers are performing the task.

 Action: An action is "the something" that is done by an actor.
 Actions may or may not be observable.
 An action may describe a behavior that is accomplished or not accomplished.
 NOT performing an action should be thought of as just as important as performing an action when developing a step.

 It's important to understand that when describing a step in writing, first identify the actor (if two or more workers are involved in the step) and then tell what the actor is supposed to do.
 For instance, take a look at the step below:

 "Maintenance team leader: Attach the lockout device to the hasp."

 In this example, the actor is identified because a team of maintenance workers is performing the task.
 The actor (Maintenance team leader) is identified first and then the action (attach) is described.